yadhu-dev/LibraryManagementSystem/README.md

   - Each library item is equipped with an RFID tag containing a unique identifier.
   - An RFID reader integrated with an Arduino board reads these tags to capture the item's details.

-- **WiFi Connectivity:**
+- **Standalone Application:**
-  - The system connects to the library's WiFi network, allowing seamless communication with a central server.
+  - The system connects to the local library for fetching necessary details without the need for online dependancy.
-  - This connectivity ensures that the system can update the status of library items in real-time.
+  - This eliminates any connectivity issues like latency and downtime.

 - **Central Server Communication:**
-  - The Arduino board sends HTTP requests to a central server to update the database with checkout and return information.
+  - The software sends HTTP requests to a central server to update the local database with checkout and return information.
-  - The server, implemented using Express.js, handles these requests and manages the library database.
+  - The flask server handles these requests and manages the local library database which is implemented using mysql.

 - **Database Integration:**
   - The server stores information about library items, user transactions, and inventory status.